piranha/goreplace/README.md

 `.hgignore`/`.gitignore` in parent directories), just run `gr` without any arguments to see help message - it contains information about them.

+And to replace:

+    gr somestring -r replacement.

-If you need to replace what you've found, just pass `-r replacement` option and replaces will be performed in-place.
-No backups are made (not that you need them, right?
+It's performed in place and no backups are made (not that you need them, right?
 You're using version control, aren't you?).
 Unfortunately only plain strings are supported as replacement, no regexp submatch support yet (planned, though).

 [downloads]: https://github.com/piranha/goreplace/downloads